github/opensource.guide/activities/hello-world/index.md

 1. Go to your new repository `hello-world`
 2. Click the drop down at the top of the file list that says 'branch: master'
 3. Type a branch name, "readme-edits", into the new branch text box
-4. Select the blue 'Creat branch' box or hit 'Enter'
+4. Select the blue 'Create branch' box or hit 'Enter'

 ![branch gif](readme-edits.gif)